sveltinio/components-library/packages/widgets/src/lib/components/responsivecard/README.md

 # ResponsiveCard

 The `ResponsiveCardCard` component is used to group and display content in a easily readable way.
-It displays content vertically on small screen, horizontally on large screen.
+It displays content vertically on small screen and horizontally on large screen.

+## Examples

 | Mobile                                   | Desktop |
 | :--------------------------------------: | :-----------: |
 | ![](./assets/images/mobile.png "mobile") | ![](./assets/images/desktop.png "desktop") |

-<details><summary>Source Code</summary>
+## Usage

 ```html
 import {